NASCAR operations of Team Penske: Car No. 12 history

 The 12 car debuted in 2007, running 20 total races.
-Kurt Busch ran 3 races with Penske Truck Rental, with a best finish of 4th at Las Vegas.
-Sam Hornish Jr. ran 9 races but had no top 10s and four crashes.
-Ryan Newman ran 8 races with Kodak and Alltel, with a best finish of 3rd at Richmond.
+Kurt Busch ran three races with Penske Truck Rental, with a best finish of fourth at Las Vegas.
+Sam Hornish Jr. ran nine races but had no top-tens and four crashes.
+Ryan Newman ran eight races with Kodak and Alltel, with a best finish of third at Richmond.

 The team returned return on a limited basis in 2008, with Hornish driving most of the races early in the season.
-Hornish attempted 10 races (failing to qualify for two) with fewer DNFs and a best finish of 11th at Darlington.
-ARCA Champion Justin Allgaier ran four races later in the year, with an 11th-place finish at Phoenix.
+Hornish attempted 10 races (failing to qualify for two) with fewer DNFs and a best finish of eleventh at Darlington.
+ARCA Champion Justin Allgaier ran four races later in the year, with an eleventh place finish at Phoenix.